layoups/multi-factor-portfolio-construction/README.txt

 - output/, contains output required to run model performance evaluation without having to run all the project pipelines, in addition to the required project output in the output/required/ folder

 Dependencies
+- Python 3.7+, developed with Python 3.8.8
--  numpy np
+    - numpy
- pandas pd
+    - pandas
- matplotlib.pyplot plt
+    - matplotlib.pyplot
- scipy.stats st
+    - scipy.stats
+    -
 from statsmodels.regression.rolling  RollingOLS
  random rd
 from datetime  datetime